-On the 2nd Thursday evening of every month of the school year, we are required to attend two meetings:
+On the 2nd Thursday at 6:30 PM of every month of the school year, volunteers are required to attend two meetings:

-Your suggested monthly donation is $15, plus volunteer hours are what make the benefits of the Coop possible.
-We crowdsource funding and transportation, leading to more experiments, more exploring, and more growing outside of desk.
+The suggested monthly donation is $20.
+These donations plus volunteer hours are what make the benefits of MCEP possible.
+With crowd source funding and transportation, leading to more experiments, more exploring, and more growing outside of the classroom.

 Any adult, authorized by the students’ parent or guardian that has completed the application process and has passed a Washington State Patrol background check.

-These are the formal rules that outline your Rights and Responsibilities as a Coop member.
-The close involvement of parents in the Coop necessitates formal rules and guidelines, as well as consequences for failure meet commitments for field trips or class days.
+These are the formal rules that outline your Rights and Responsibilities as a Co-op member.
+The close involvement of parents in the Co-op necessitates formal rules and guidelines, as well as consequences for failure to meet commitments for field trips or class days.